JoaoAssalim/JoaoAssalim/README.md

  <div>
 <h3 align="left">About me:</h3>
- :computer: I'm becoming a Python Developer👨🏻‍💻 | Data Science📊!
+ :computer: I'm becoming a Python Developer👨🏻‍💻 | CyberSecurity🛡️!

 :house_with_garden: From Brazil.